Nethereum/Nethereum.Docs/docs/nethereum-transfering-ether.md

 # Sending Ether with Nethereum

-This article will show you how to send Ether using INFURA.
+This article will show you how to send Ether using a local Ethereum Node.

 ## Pre-requisites